 You get it so.
 I have pet peeves.
 I want my life free of worry, free of continually asking people to please be a little bit (more) mindful of the physical state I happen to find myself in every day.

-While most people with MS do not end up in a wheelchair, we almost all say we should tattoo “Multiple Sclerosis Sufferer… Do Not Touch!” on our forehead.
-We all suffer when others are ignorant or refuse to work with us.
+While most people with MS do not end up in a wheelchair, we almost all say we should tattoo “Multiple Sclerosis… Do Not Touch!” on our forehead.
+We all hurt when others are ignorant or refuse to work with us.

 I don’t force people to tiptoe around me, but I ask them to please see things from my point of view.
 I am not the type of person to be equally upsetting to others.
 My mum imprinted the right behaviour in me to treat others with respect and I would like to think that it works vice versa also.